tannergaucher/site/content/projects/untrip/index.md

 ---
 title: "Untrip.app"
-description: "Builds CMS content into a fast loading static site and hydrates into a full stack GraphQL app with users, dynamic lists, comments."
+description: "Builds CMS content into a static site and hydrates on the DOM into a full stack GraphQL web app."
 uses:
   [
     "Gatsby",